 - Clause 13 stipulates that, while the publisher makes no restriction on what other works the author may produce, the author should not publish anything that could damage the ability of the publisher to recoup the spending on your book (see the services listed under paragraph 2 under Clauses 5-9 above).

 - Clause 13.2: see also paragraph 2 under Clause 15 below.
-The so-called “post-publication Version of Record” is available as Green Open Access on the author’s institutional repository, academia.edu, and similar sites.
+An author can make the so-called “post-publication Version of Record” (that we provide as a watermarked PDF) available as Green Open Access on the author’s institutional repository, or a subject repository (but not on a commercial site like academia.edu).
 This allows scholarly exchange with colleagues and students, in the style of “off-prints.”
 The intention is not that this version will be distributed in ways that may be seen as commercially competitive with the printed book.
-After any applicable embargo period (typically 24 months) even the latter restriction does not apply.

 Clauses 11 and 12 (Recompense)